 As mentioned above, tuner apps follow the same process of discovering what’s the ringing note that physical tuners do.

-If you want your tuner in handy wherever you go but don’t want to spend money, you can’t beat free tuner smartphone apps.
+If you want your tuner handy wherever you go but don’t want to spend money, you can’t beat free tuner smartphone apps.

-The tuner app will always be at your disposal and you’re free to use it outside strictly musical scenarios, even just with your voice and no instrument.
+The tuner app will always be at your disposal, and you’re free to use it outside strictly musical scenarios, even with just your voice and no instrument.

 This makes app tuners the only ones in this list suitable for singers.